btran1994/sweett/README.md

 ![alt text](https://i.imgur.com/K8MJlMP.png)

 Each question/task will have a button to record an entry, as well as to pause, resume, and stop.
 Each question/task can also be categorized based on section.
 In this case, questions are categorized by difficulty.
 Aside from the questions/tasks container, there are two sidebars: one to navigate to other categories and another to handle goals.
 This interface is used for all categories' show pages.

+### Bonus Features

+* Keeping track of applications sent and replies.
+Showing graphs/charts of activity and response:rejection ratio.

+* Two more default categories: side projects and mock interviews.

+* Mobile friendly.

+* Getting it to the App Store.

 ## Team Members